 - use-inspired basic research on how activity engagement contributes to resilience through the adult lifespan, as well as how adults choose and maintain (i.e., self-regulate) activity patterns over time,

 - the development and empirical evaluation of theoretically based, cost-effective, and life-integrated interventions that translate findings from basic research in psychology, cognitive and affective neuroscience, kinesiology, education, and the health sciences into programs and practices that enhance cognitive effectiveness, productivity, and well-being through the adult life span, and

 - back-translational research to clarify the mechanisms underlying intervention effects, including those related to behavioral, neural, emotional, motivational, and social processes.

 You may join our mailing list by emailing firstname.lastname@example.org.

 We are always looking for volunteers to participate in our studies!

 I-HELP (the Illinois Health and Engagement through the Lifespan Project) is a group of people from the community who play an important role in science by working as research participants.
-To learn more about this, please fill out this form.
+To learn more about it, you can click here.
 You can also drop us a line at email@example.com, or call us at 217-300-3586.